proenterprise/yeenvoice/docs/mobile_apps.rst

 Web App configuration
 """""""""""""""""""""

-First, you'll need to add an additional field to your .env file which is located in the root directory of your self-hosted Invoice Ninja installation.
+First, you'll need to add an additional field to your .env file which is located in the root directory of your self-hosted Yeenvoice installation.

 The additional field to add is API_SECRET, set this to your own defined alphanumeric string.

 .. image:: images/env_file_api_secret.png

-Save your .env file and now open Invoice Ninja on your iPhone.
+Save your .env file and now open Yeenvoice on your iPhone.

 Mobile App configuration